What's in this article?

 Maybe there’s a financial guru in your area with a loyal chunk of followers on Instagram who can recommend your services or a millennial TikToker who is sharing their home search journey and giving you a shout-out for your helpful homebuyer checklist.

-Successful companies have upgraded to a certain level of automation in their marketing strategies.
+The most successful businesses in 2023 have upgraded to a certain level of automation in their marketing strategies.

 Mortgage professionals can start implementing automation into their campaigns by creating and executing drip marketing.